Biden tells the United Nations that Putin's attempts to 'extinguish' Ukraine should 'make your blood run cold'

 The rules were designed to keep the border between Northern Ireland and the Republic of Ireland open and avoid a return to sectarian violence.
 But Truss has moved to rewrite those rules, causing deep anxiety in both Brussels and Washington.

-Putin is not attending this year's general assembly, though his foreign minister Sergey Lavrov is in New York for the event.
-Chinese President Xi Jinping is also not planning to attend the UN in person this year.
+Putin is not attending this year's general assembly, though his foreign minister Sergey Lavrov was in New York for the event.
+Chinese President Xi Jinping also did not attend the UN in person this year.

 The two autocratic leaders, who met in-person last week, have deepened ties between their countries as relations with the west deteriorate.
 Biden has warned Xi against supporting Putin in his invasion of Ukraine, a theme he's expected to reiterate in Wednesday's speech.

-Note: This story has been updated with further developments on Wednesday.